 One jovial, one concerned, one stoic, one idealist.
 Such a range of personalities.
-There’s the one barking orders.
-One is mixing medications.
-One flexing their muscles.
-I see beads of sweat, falling rhythmically onto the floor.
-I see quiet movement of switching positions.
+There are the ones barking orders.
+One is mixing medications—one flexing their muscles.
+I see beads of sweat falling rhythmically onto the floor.
+I see the quiet movement of switching positions.
 A group of mentally tired walking out.
 A new group of bright hope walks in.

 Three family members holding each other.

 The oldest one crying, absorbing the pain.
 They know too much.
-One much younger, confused and disoriented.
+One much younger, confused, and disoriented.
 Grasping at every word being whispered.
 Touching every tear being dropped.
 The youngest, innocent and pure, wondering beyond her understanding.
-The strength holding this family together is slowing being ripped away from them.
-Fifteen feet away they are watching the family falling apart.
+The strength holding this family together is slowly being ripped away from them.
+Fifteen feet away, they are watching the family falling apart.

 One very long flat line.